guidobouman/thesis/Documents/Thesis/Thesis.markdown

 What can we do about it?
 Nothing.
 It's easy like that.
 Every website needs to be designed.
 Yes, services like Silk exist to create a semantic web.
 But we're still limited by the limits of the creator.
 The information still needs to be entered and presented.
 The theory behind Metacrap even applies to the creators of the content.

 ### Page based navigation
 The web is designed to be browsed like pages from a book, going from page to page.
+Flipping pages to get the knowledge you're looking for, but instead of taking the page corner you use hyperlinks.
+Because there are more hyperlinks on one page you're able to choose.
+It's not linear.

 Hunting links to find the right data.

 ### Data
-Every step in the chain manipulates and loses data.
-In a typical web application you go from a complete dataset to tiny bit of data.
+During every step in the chain data is being manipulated.
+Sometimes it means stripping it down, at other times it means putting it in a more usable format.
+In a typical web application you go from a complete dataset to tiny bits of data.
 This is because it's easier to transfer, process and / or comprehend.

 Having the data but not being able find the stuff you need.

 ## Communication chain
 The global overview of communication between user and the internet is like the following diagram: